YichenQian09/CS516-project/readme.txt

 4. Run install.sh
 If you are using windows, install WSL and execute $./install.sh

-If you are using MacOs, tweak your install.sh as follows and then execute $./install.sh
+If you are using MacOs, connect to a linux server, tweak your install.sh as follows and then execute $./install.sh
 ===============================================================
 #!/bin/bash